benc-uk/kube-workshop/09-extra-advanced/readme.md

 ![persistent volume claims](https://docs.microsoft.com/azure/aks/media/concepts-storage/persistent-volume-claims.png)

-_PersistentVolumes_, _PersistentVolumeClaims_ & _StorageClasses_ etc are a deep and complex topic in
-Kubernetes, if you want begin reading about them there are masses of information in [the docs](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+_PersistentVolumes_, _PersistentVolumeClaims_, _StorageClasses_, etc. are a deep and complex topics in Kubernetes, if you want begin reading about them there are masses of information in [the docs](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 However it is suggested for now simply take the YAML below: